okta/odyssey/packages/docs/components/link.md

 <Description>

-An external link opens in a separate tab and can be identified by the <span class="sample--external-link-icon" aria-label="External link icon"></span> icon appended to the link.
+External links open in a separate tab and are identified by the <span class="sample--external-link-icon" aria-label="External link icon"></span> icon appended to the link.

 Use an external link when:

-- The destination of the link aids in the completion of a task on the current tab (e.g. additional information such as help documentation)
+- The destination of the link aids in the completion of a task on the current tab (e.g. help documentation)
-- Opening the link in the current tab would result in a significant loss of data or interruption of flow (e.g. while filling out a long form)
+- Opening the link in the current tab would result in loss of data or task interruption (e.g. completing a long form)

 </Description>